Welcome Reception Marriott Waterfront Hotel 5:00 p.m. – 6:30 p.m.

-All attendees are cordially invited to a networking reception on Thursday afternoon hosted by LADR and the ABA Forum on Franchising’s Diversity Committee.
+All attendees of the 34th Annual Forum on Franchising are cordially invited to a networking reception on Thursday afternoon hosted by LADR.
 LADR is the Forum’s committee for issues concerning litigation and ADR.
-The Diversity Committee is devoted to increasing the involvement of members of diverse ethnic and racial groups in Forum activities and leadership roles.
-Renew old acquaintances and make new ones at this Reception, while unwinding from the day’s seminars before heading out to the Annual Reception.Complimentary for all attendees.
+Renew old acquaintances and make new ones at this Reception while unwinding from the day's seminars before heading out to the Annual Dinner.Complimentary for all attendees.

 Corporate Counsel Reception 5:00 p.m. – 6:15 p.m.

-The Corporate Counsel Committee will host a cocktail party for this year’s member event., the only event at the Forum limited exclusively to in-house counsel.
-In-house counsel share unique challenges, perspectives and experiences.
-Come network with other in-house counsel in a casual and fun environment.
-Cocktails and light hors d’oeuvres will be served.
+The Corporate Counsel Committee will once again host a cocktail party for this year’s member event.
+You will not want to miss out on the only event at the Forum intended specifically for, and restricted to, in-house counsel.
+The goal of the event is to create a networking opportunity for in-house counsel and to share the unique challenges, perspectives and experiences that in-house counsel face in their daily work routines.
+This will be a relaxed casual atmosphere complete with cocktails and light hors d’oeuvres.
+Do not miss this very special opportunity to spend some quality time with your in-house peers.
 Only attendees with tickets will be admitted.
 Additional fee for attendees.

 The Solo and Small Firm Network is open to attorneys who are members of or employed by law firms of ten or fewer attorneys.
 This dynamic group will meet over breakfast to network and exchange ideas.
-The focus is on how to leverage knowledge, technology and networking to level the playing field—in litigation, in transactional work, in client development and in Forum leadership.
-Learn what your peers are doing and share your own experiences in roundtable discussions.
+Our focus is to provide a sounding board for the current issues of the group—in litigation, transactional work, client development and Forum leadership.
+Take advantage of this unique opportunity to share knowledge and get face to face input from your peers in roundtable and open meeting discussions.
 Participants can expect to gain ideas and information that will help them build more successful and efficient practices.
+Registrants will be asked to bring “hot topics” and “burning issues” to the group.
 Additional fee for attendees.

-Even if you do not attend this event, you may make a donation by dropping off a check (made out to the Centre for Addiction and Mental Health) or cash at the ABA Registration Desk.
+You may make your donation by dropping off a check (made payable to Moveable Feast) or cash at the ABA Registration Desk.